 What exactly is “vegan”?

-Before introducing the Green Makers who have taken action to protect the environment through crowdfunding, let’s first ask: what exactly does the term “vegan”—which is often used to describe products in the beauty and food sectors—actually mean?
+Before we introduce the Green Makers who have taken action to protect the environment through crowdfunding, what exactly does the term “vegan”—which is often used to describe products in the beauty and food sectors—actually mean?

 Beauty brand Melixer described veganism as follows:

-“Being vegan means being mindful of the journey a product takes before it reaches you.
-We oppose ‘animal testing,’ which sacrifices the lives of innocent animals, avoid using ‘animal-derived ingredients,’ and have run campaigns to support abandoned animals.”
+“Being vegan means being aware of the process a product goes through before it reaches you.
+We oppose ‘animal testing,’ which sacrifices the lives of innocent animals, do not use ‘animal-derived ingredients,’ and have run campaigns to support abandoned animals.”

 The same goes for vegan food.
 It simply means not using any animal-based ingredients in the food.